lambert-p/org-to-ghpages/README.md

 (To see a literate example of how *I* use this, please refer to [my init file](https://github.com/lambertington/dotfiles/blob/master/emacs.d/lambert-config.org#external-scripts).)

-By default, this library can be invoked by executing C-c C-e g from within org-mode.
+By default, this library can be invoked by executing `C-c C-e g` from within org-mode on a `TODO` list item.
 Its default output is designed for GitHub Pages blogs, built upon Jekyll.
-Namely, it outputs a GitHub Flavored Markdown file to your specified `org-ghpages-post-dir` with the name of `YYYY-MM-DD-title-of-post`.
+Namely, it outputs a GitHub Flavored Markdown file to your specified `org-ghpages-post-dir` with smart guesses for YAML front matter data, with the file name of `YYYY-MM-DD-title-of-post.md`.

 ### Custom Options

-`org-ghpages-post-dir` :: The directory to export posts to.
+`org-ghpages-post-dir`: The directory to export posts to.
 By default, they will be output to your `~/Documents` directory.

 ```common-lisp
 (defcustom org-ghpages-post-dir (expand-file-name "~/Documents")